Sikkimese people: Religion

-Vajrayana Buddhism, which accounts for 28.1 percent of the population, is Sikkim's second-largest, yet most prominent religion.
+Vajrayana Buddhism, which accounts for 28.1 per cent of the population, is Sikkim's second-largest, yet most prominent religion.
 Prior to Sikkim's becoming a part of the Indian Union, Vajrayana Buddhism was the state religion under the Chogyal.
 Sikkim has 75 Buddhist monasteries, the oldest dating back to the 1700s.

-Hinduism has been the state's major religion since the arrival of the Nepali Hindu population; an estimated 64% percent of the total population are now adherents of the religion.
+Hinduism has been the state's major religion since the arrival of the Nepali speaking Indian Gorkha Hindu population; an estimated 64% per cent of the total population are now adherents of the religion.
 There exist many Hindu temples.
 Kirateshwar Mahadev Temple is very popular, the Char Dham, Sai Mandir altogether.

 Christians in Sikkim are mostly descendants of Lepcha people who were converted by British missionaries in the late 19th century and constitute around 10 per cent of the population.
 As of 2014, the Evangelical Presbyterian Church of Sikkim is the largest Christian denomination in Sikkim.

-Other religious minorities include Muslims and Jains, who each account for roughly one per cent of the population.
+Muslims (some of them are Tibetan Muslims) and Jains, who each account for roughly one per cent of the population.

 The traditional religion of the native Lepcha people is Mun, an animist practice which co-exists alongside Buddhism.